2048megabytes/kodiak_archive/README.md

 You are allowed to decompile the DLLs of the game.
 You can do whatever with this version of ToonLand.

+Our game has the idea to be a full creation of Toontown.
+New features will be decided upon later.

 # Where to download?
 Check the releases tab.